More about: 12 Best Flamenco shows in Madrid

 Tip!
 If you want dinner, book in advance and arrive early to enjoy the atmosphere of the venue.

-The Teatro Flamenco in Madrid offers flamenco shows throughout the year, with a programme that varies according to the season.
-All of them feature singing, guitar playing and dancing, as well as the characteristic bata de cola dresses.
-The venue is intimate and welcoming, allowing you to enjoy every detail of the show from any seat.
+The Teatro Flamenco de Madrid offers flamenco shows throughout the year, with a programme that varies according to the season.
+They all have in common the prominence of singing, guitar and dancing, as well as the characteristic bata de cola dresses.
+The venue is intimate and cosy, allowing you to enjoy every detail of the show from any seat.

-The performance lasts one hour and the venue is located on Calle del Pez, which is easily accessible from the Noviciado metro stop on line 2.
+The performance lasts one hour and the venue is located on Calle del Pez, which you can easily reach from the Noviciado metro stop on line two.

 Tip!
 There is a bar service, but it is only available until five minutes before the start of the show, so if you want to order something, make sure you do so before or after.

-The Sala Temple offers an intimate and authentic show that stands out for its proximity to the stage and its welcoming atmosphere.
-Here, every footstep and chord can be experienced up close.
+Sala Temple offers an intimate and authentic show that stands out for its proximity to the stage and its welcoming atmosphere.
+Here, every heel click and chord is experienced up close.

 With admission and a drink included, this flamenco show at Sala Temple also allows you to add a tapa to complete the evening.
 It's perfect if you're looking for a relaxed atmosphere and direct contact with flamenco art.

 Tip!
-Ideal if you prefer to avoid large stages and want something more local and intimate.
+Ideal if you prefer to avoid large venues and want something more local and intimate.

 5. Flamenco show at Essential Madrid

-Essential Madrid is located in the heart of the city, where you can enjoy an intense and intimate flamenco experience.
+In the heart of the city is Essential Madrid, where you can enjoy an intense and intimate flamenco experience.
 The audience is seated practically on top of the stage, in a small venue that makes each performance even more impressive.

-The ticket for this flamenco show at Essential Madrid includes a drink (sangria, wine, beer or soft drink) and an hour of singing, dancing and excitement.
-An ideal option if you're looking for something short but very authentic.
+The ticket to this flamenco show at Essential Madrid includes a drink (sangria, wine, beer or soft drink) and an hour of singing, dancing and excitement.
+An ideal option if you are looking for something short but very authentic.

 Tip!
-As it's so central, you can combine it with dinner or a stroll around the area after the show.
+As it is so central, you can combine it with dinner or a stroll around the area after the show.

 6. Flamenco show at Tablao de la Villa

 The ticket includes a drink, and you can add dinner if you wish.
-This flamenco show at Tablao de la Villa is an excellent choice for those looking for an elegant and artistic setting in equal measure.
+This flamenco show at Tablao de la Villa is an excellent choice for those looking for an equally elegant and artistic setting.

 Tip!
 Don't miss the opportunity to explore Madrid's historic centre before or after the show.